 POSITION SUMMARY: The Child Find and Early Childhood Assistant (CF-ECA) provides support to the leadership in the implementation of the child find process required under IDEA.
 The CF-ECA supports the eligibility determination and initial evaluation for 3 to 5-year-olds.
-The CF-ECA Collaborates with team members on assessments and placement with consideration of programming.
-The CF-ECA Develops and promotes good relationships among school community, especially the Early Childhood Education programs.
-The CF-ECA Consults and collaborates with the multi-disciplinary team to develop an Individualized Education Program (IEP).
-The CF-ECA assists the Early Childhood Education programs during times of increased enrollment, transitions, resignations, and other unique situations where an additional ECSE would benefit the learning of preschoolers.
+The CF-ECA Gcollaborates with team members on assessments and placement with consideration of programming.
+The CF-ECA Ddevelops and promotes good relationships among school community, especially the Early Childhood Education programs.
+The CF-ECA CF-ECA Ddevelops and promotes good CF-ECA assists the Early Childhood Education programs.
+The CF-ECA Ddevelops and promotes good CF-ECA assists the Early Childhood Education programs.
+The CF-ECA CF-ECA CF-ECA assists the Early Childhood Education programs during times of increased enrollment, transitions, resignations, and other unique situations where an additional ECSE would benefit the learning of preschoolers.